Within the local WiFi, the client finds the connection to the server automatically via Bonjour

 and invite friends to connect to your server.

 The invitation with another connection key is send to the friend's email address and can be used to connect to the server as well.

 For each invitation, access rights can be setup:

 - channel switch access

-- archiv access
+- archive access

 - scheduled recordings access

-to connect easy & private to the server or login soon
+to connect easy & private to the server or login

 to invite friends.